averageflow/joes-warehouse/README.md

 ## Possible Improvements
 Some compromises were made during development to simplify certain aspects and make the project quicker to develop.
 Find some suggestions for improvements below.
 When better defined, these should be turned into GitHub issues to better keep track of the progress and create separate branches for the features.

+* Frontend pagination was deemed as out of scope for this project, but is a great improvement to consider.
+Currently the frontend is capped at 500 items.
 * The files provided contain a data structure that is not ideal for the task at hand, and thus some workarounds had to be made in order to support them.
 This includes some choices to the database schema, as well as in the application's code.
 For example providing the article id on creation does not seem a correct choice.
 Ideally these should be auto-incremented if possible.
 * The API could have been designed to use UUIDs instead of numeric IDs since this provides several advantages, specially when clustering.
 It seemed to complicate things greatly though because the provided files contained numeric IDs, and then we would need to write all sorts of lookup functions, so this was deemed as out of scope for the project.
 The addition of UUIDs would not be too difficult though and would prove useful on a large scale system.
 * The docker compose file contains "secrets" which for a production-ready application is not great.
 Either the file should be encrypted in a certain fashion or the secrets should be obtained from a Vault (Hashicorp Vault comes to mind).